 Culture is powerful, and like brand, you’re going to have one whether you like it or not.
 The best organizations to work for are the ones that recognize this and actively strive to push the right buttons every day to build a positive climate and a culture of engagement.

-By the way, achieving an ideal culture with top-level employee engagement does not mean that everyone who works there feels happy all the time!
-You will certainly have higher morale overall, but more than that, it really means that employees feel as though they have a stake in the game and a strong sense of purpose in their work.
+You'll certainly have higher morale overall, but more than that, it really means that employees feel as though they have a stake in the game and a strong sense of purpose in their work.
 They know what they are playing for and what they are working toward, and they are willing to give their work everything they’ve got to achieve that success.

 Take time today to think about the company culture you have right now, and how that compares to the culture you would build from scratch if you could.

-Think you could stand to improve your company culture?
+Could your organization stand to improve your company culture?
 Learn from the very best!

 Researchers have learned that companies with the highest levels of engagement have four things in common and at our company, we call these the Engagement Elevators.

-- Valued voice.
 Employees trust their coworkers and leaders, participating in open, two-way communication.
 They allow others to talk as they sincerely listen and, in turn, they share information and concerns.
 This allows companies greater insight to avoid problems and also creates a flow of ideas.

-- Integrity, keeping it real at work.
+This means keeping it real at work.
 People mean what they say and can be trusted to do what is expected of them.
 They live the values they espouse every day, which can be seen in their day-to-day actions.